KyleSmith0905/estimtest/README.md

 - `fontSize` The font size to set the page.
 Many users have difficulty reading text at the default font size, users fix this by increasing the default font size.
 - `colorBlind` A change of colors on the page reflecting what colorblind users may see.
 - `keyboardOnly` Many users may use keyboard navigation for a variety of reasons such as: Motor impairment, saving time, and more.

+**moveSelector** `string` - An element selector containing the parent of where the element should be at.
+You could use this property in the event that your code does not permit you to place the element there.

 ## Contributing
 If you have suggestions, feedback, issues, or bugs, please open an issue.